How to write a landing page to sell your info product

 The beginning of everything.
 The headline

-“Learn to fall asleep without pills and get your life back.”
+“I will teach you how to fall asleep without pills and get your life back.”

 The next day, read them again and discard the worst 5.